Debra Winger: Other pursuits

 During her hiatus from the film industry, Winger spent a semester as a teaching fellow at Harvard University.
 In 2008, she wrote a book, Undiscovered, based on her personal recollections.
 She has shown her support for reconciliation between Arabs and Jews in Israel by visiting the bilingual Hand in Hand schools (Galilee Jewish-Arab School, Gesher al HaWadi School) where, in 2008, she said she would "dedicate the next bit of my life to these schools".

-As president of the 2009 Zurich Film Festival jury, Winger joined other members of the Hollywood film community to speak out against the arrest and prosecution of director Roman Polanski, who was convicted of raping a 13-year-old girl in the 1970s, criticizing Switzerland's government for "philistine collusion" in arresting him so many years later, as he was en route to attend the Zurich festival.

 In 2010, Winger was co-executive producer of the Academy Award-nominated documentary Gasland.
 She was also the executive producer of the 2012 documentary Bel Borba Aqui, about the life and works of Brazilian graphic artist Bel Borba.

+Recognition and awards

+Winger received a lifetime achievement award at the Transilvania International Film Festival in 2014.

 Personal life

 Winger's three-year relationship with actor Andrew Rubin ended in 1980.
 From 1983 to 1985 she dated Bob Kerrey, at the time the governor of Nebraska, whom she met while filming Terms of Endearment in Lincoln, Nebraska.
-Winger has also dated her Cannery Row and Everybody Wins co-star Nick Nolte.
+Winger also dated her Cannery Row and Everybody Wins co-star Nick Nolte.

 From 1986 to 1990, Winger was married to actor Timothy Hutton, with whom she had a son, Noah Hutton, a documentary filmmaker born in 1987.
 The marriage ended in divorce.

 In 1996, Winger married actor/director Arliss Howard, whom she met on the set of the film Wilder Napalm.
-Their son, Gideon Babe Ruth Howard (known as Babe), was born in 1997.
-She is stepmother to Sam Howard, Arliss's son from his prior marriage.
+Their son was born in 1997.
+She is also stepmother to Arliss's son from his prior marriage.

+Activism

+In March 2025, Winger protested against the detention of Mahmoud Khalil at Trump Tower.
+She accused the Trump administration of having "no interest in Jewish safety" and "co-opting antisemitism."
+In an interview, she stated "I have a debt for what I grew up with and believed on what the state of Israel has done and what they haven’t done, and how they’re conflating Judaism with Zionism."

+Winger is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.